EMHASS Development

 Sync with local data folder

-For those who wish to mount/sync the local data folder with the data folder from the docker container, volume mount the data folder with -v .
+For those who wish to mount/sync the local data folder with the data folder from inside the docker container, volume mount the data folder with -v .

-docker run ... -v $(pwd)/data/:/app/data ...
+docker run ... -v ./data/:/data/ ...

 Issue with TARGETARCH

 If your docker build fails with an error related to TARGETARCH.
-It may be best to add your devices architecture manually:
+It may be best to add your device’s architecture manually:

 Example with armhf architecture